 Regularly scheduling appointments will free up your time (you don’t have to call multiple times to try to get squeezed into someone’s schedule) alleviate stress, anxiety, and likely save you money over the long-term.

 Start Your Passion Project

-Do you have an amazing idea locked up in your head for some time now?
+Do you have a fantastic idea locked up in your head for some time now?
 Do you make excuses for not having time to start your project or business?
 Use your PTO to bring your passion project to life!
 Go all in and stop overthinking it.
 Most people can get their passion projects off the ground with very little money and resources.
 I did!
 And I didn’t quit my day job.

 Don’t feel guilty for taking time off.
-Take the time off, give yourself a break and live in the moment.
+Take time off, give yourself a break and live in the moment.